Robocotik/Robocotik/README.md

 * Core stack: React | Next JS | Typescript
 * Mainly focused on Frontend & FullStack
 * BMSTU Student ICS5 (3rd year)
+* VK Education frontend student
-* I am open to getting involved in new interesting projects.
+* I am open to getting involved in new interesting projects
 * Please write to the contacts below.
 I will be glad to any acquaintances and suggestions)

 ### 📫 Contacts